 More on Music and Closest to Natural Hearing

-For more from the experts on the closest to natural hearing and music perception, you won’t want to miss our upcoming Music Special Session of ExpertsONLINE: Sound and Music Perception With Cochlear Implants.
-MED-EL’s signal processing expert Peter Nopp and professors Paul Van De Heyning, Meg Dillon, and Michael Dorman will discuss pitch matching, cochlea coverage, coding strategies, and how to achieve closest to natural hearing on October 6, 2022.
+For more from the experts on the closest to natural hearing and music perception, check out our Music Special Session of ExpertsONLINE: Sound and Music Perception With Cochlear Implants.
+MED-EL’s signal processing expert Peter Nopp and professors Paul Van De Heyning, Meg Dillon, and Michael Dorman discussed pitch matching, cochlea coverage, coding strategies, and how to achieve closest to natural hearing on October 6, 2022.

-This is all a part of the upcoming Sound Sensation music festival hosted by MED-EL.
-We will celebrate the musical talents of hearing implant users.
-For the program and more, go to: https://hearlife.medel.com/campaigns/sound-sensation/
+This was part of the upcoming Sound Sensation music festival hosted by MED-EL celebrating the musical talents of hearing implant users.
+To view the videos, go to: https://hearlife.medel.com/campaigns/sound-sensation/

 Subscribe for More Research Updates from MED-EL